NTSB: Helicopter crashes in southeastern Minnesota

+A helicopter spraying crops got tangled up in power lines and crashed, killing one person near Rochester, Minn.

+The crash occurred near 75th Street, south of Elgin and 10 miles northeast of Rochester on Monday, according to local television station KTTC.
+The pilot died, according to the report.

-The National Transportation Safety Board is investigating a helicopter crash near Rochester, Minn.
+The National Transportation Safety Board is investigating the crash of the four-seat Robinson R44 helicopter.

-The four-seat Robinson R-44 crashed near Elgin, Minn. on Monday, according to tweet from the NTSB.
-The small town is about 30 miles northeast of Rochester.

-One person has died, according to KSTP-TV.
-The Wabasha Sheriff County's Office has blocked the area off due to downed power lines.
+The Wabasha County Sheriff's Office blocked the area off because of the downed power lines.

+A neighbor said the helicopter caught on fire soon after it crashed.

 Alex Chhith • 612-673-4759